zerasul/mdbook_en/5env-config/env-config.md

 To do this, we use programs like Aseprite which is a program that will allow us to create in a simple way, our sprites and their animations.

-In addition, it will also allow us to manage the color palette for our graphics.
+Also, it will also allow us to manage the color palette for our graphics.
 So we will be able to see every moment, the colors that we are using to create our graphics.

 Aseprite allows us to export our animations easily in different formats, or to create a pattern that we can use later in our game.